dwjackson/lanshare/README.md

-# LanShare
+# LANshare

 It's weirdly difficult to get files from one computer to another, even when they're on the same network.
-LanShare tries to mitigate that difficulty by allowing you to serve a directory over HTTP.
+LANshare tries to mitigate that difficulty by allowing you to serve a directory over HTTP.
 This is like Python's http.server (formerly SimpleHTTPServer) or deno's file\_server.ts, but it's written in Go because I wanted a single executable file that was trivially cross-compilable.